josdejong/lossless-json/README.md

 console.log(json.big + 1);  // throws Error Cannot convert to number: number would overflow
 ```

-If you want parse a json string into an object with regular numbers, but want to validate that no numeric information is lost, you can parse the json string using `lossless-json` and immediately convert LosslessNumbers into numbers:
+If you want parse a json string into an object with regular numbers, but want to validate that no numeric information is lost, you can parse the json string using `lossless-json` and immediately convert LosslessNumbers into numbers using a reviver:

 ```js
 'use strict';